SooryaN/ExploringRedditAPI/README.md

 # ExploringRedditAPI
-Getting to know APIs and hoe they work.
+Getting to know APIs and how they work.
 What better place to start than Reddit?
+It's nowhere close to perfect but you can try it out [here](http://101fbd7f.ngrok.com/).